Skip to main content

 Sand art

-Sand jars are a fun and simple summer craft for toddlers, and the finished product makes for a colorful outdoor decoration for the deck.
-Take clean, dry baby food jars and let kids add different colors of craft sand until the jar is filled up.
+Sand jars are a fun and simple summer craft for toddlers.
+The finished product makes for a colorful outdoor decoration for the deck.
+Take clean, dry baby food jars and let kids add different colors of craft sand until the jar is filled.
 Make a pattern or let toddlers mix the colors.
-Either way will look great.
+Either way, the jars will look great.

 Paper cup jellyfish